These Foods Cause Yellow Teeth

-As you already know, one of the main causes of yellow teeth is tobacco, but many of the foods we eat also attack the tooth enamel and turn it yellow.
+As you already know, tobacco is one of the main culprits among the foods that cause yellow teeth, but many of the foods we eat also attack the tooth enamel and turn it yellow.
 It’s an unsightly problem.
 How can you avoid it?
 We’ll show you in this article.

 Foods that cause yellow teeth

 Generally, the process through which the teeth turn yellow is a slow, but continuous one.
 What happens is that the acids in the food we eat attack the enamel and expose the dentin, which is the inner layer of the tooth.

 Older people tend to have more yellow teeth than younger people due to their age.
 However, yellow teeth can appear earlier if you eat an unhealthy diet.
 Discover some foods that are the worst enemies to your bright smile.

 What would our mornings be like without that cup of coffee?
 Or our afternoons without a healthy cup of tea?
 Well, we have to tell you that they’re often the most damaging substances for your teeth.

 The reason is simple: we tend to consume coffee and tea throughout our lifetime and these substances tend to more easily penetrate the enamel.

 However, you don’t have to completely eliminate them from your diet, just drink them in moderation.
 Try mixing your tea or coffee with a little milk or soy milk.
 They’ll have much less of an impact on your teeth that way.